-Churches are 'one of the safest places' to be, says Welby
+Churches are 'one of the safest places' to be, says Church leader

 The Archbishop of Canterbury has said he will be at church on Christmas Day and is encouraging others to do the same, whether online or in person.